 What loan type is right for you?

-Secured loans are a competitive choice for borrowers looking to take advantage of lower interest rates and higher borrowing amounts, as it allows you to appear as less of a risk to lenders.
+Secured loans are a competitive choice for borrowers looking to take advantage of lower interest rates and higher borrowing amounts, as they allows you to appear as less of a risk to lenders.
 However, if you’re a reliable borrower with a history of paying off debt, an unsecured loan may work for you, as you will not run the risk of losing the purchase in the event you can’t pay back the loan.

 Some lenders also only allow new vehicles (two years or younger) to be used as security, with older cars needing to pass vehicle inspection checks.